Demographics

 Why does Medicaid / CHIP Enrollment (Monthly) matter for financial distress?

-Medicaid / CHIP Enrollment (Monthly) is one of the indicators tracked by the American Distress Index (ADI), which measures five dimensions of U.S. household financial distress: Buffer Depletion, Debt Stress, Financial Conditions, Cost Pressure, and Labor Market disruption.
+Medicaid / CHIP Enrollment (Monthly) is one of the indicators tracked by the American Distress Index (ADI), which measures five dimensions of U.S. household financial distress: Delinquency, Default & Legal, Debt Burden, Labor, and Safety Net & Buffer.
 Changes in this indicator contribute to the overall distress picture.

 Where does the Medicaid / CHIP Enrollment (Monthly) data come from?

 This data comes from CMS Medicaid & CHIP Monthly Enrollment.
 More information: https://data.medicaid.gov/.
-The American Distress Index updates this indicator monthly.
+The American Distress Index updates this indicator annual.

 Quick poll